tailwindlabs/tailwindcss/docs/source/docs/font-weight.blade.md

 ### Responsive, Hover, and Focus Variants

-By default, no focus, or group-hover variants are generated for font weight utilities.
+By default, only responsive and hover variants are generated for font weight utilities.

 You can control which variants are generated for the font weight utilities by modifying the `fontWeights` property in the `modules` section of your Tailwind config file.